Leaves of Grass: Thematic changes

-From 1866 to his death, the ideas Whitman presented in his second period had experienced an evolution: his focus on death had grown to a focus on immortality, the major theme of this period.
-Whitman became more conservative in his old age, and had come to believe that the importance of law exceeded the importance of freedom.
-His materialistic view of the world became far more spiritual, believing that life had no meaning outside of the context of God's plan.
+Whitman experienced further evolution in the post-1865 period when his poems were often meditations on immortality.
+He grew more conservative in his old age, and had come to value the importance of law above the importance of freedom.
+His view of the world was less materialistic and more spiritual, and he believed that life had no meaning outside the context of God's plan.